MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 #### Registry edits for Exchange

-For all Exchange servers, add additional registry values to LicenseServerRedirection:
+For all Exchange servers, add the following registry values to LicenseServerRedirection, depending on your versions of Exchange.

-HKLM\SOFTWARE\Microsoft\ExchangeServer\v15\IRM\LicenseServerRedirection

-HKLM\SOFTWARE\Microsoft\ExchangeServer\v14\IRM\LicenseServerRedirection
+---

-For Exchange 2013 and Exchange 2016 - registry edit 1:
+##### For Exchange 2013 and Exchange 2016 - registry edit 1:

 **Registry path:**